TNT-Dental/pagespeed/readme.md

 # TNT PageSpeed Process

 ## 1. Server Side
-Make sure to add these to the Apache & nginx Settings for the correct domain name under Additional nginx directives.
+Make sure to add these to the 'Apache & nginx Settings' for the correct domain name under 'Additional nginx directives'.

 ```
 gzip         on;